Maravai LifeSciences (NASDAQ:MRVI) Updates FY 2021 Earnings Guidance

 Maravai LifeSciences (NASDAQ:MRVI) updated its FY 2021 earnings guidance on Tuesday.
 The company provided earnings per share guidance of $1.300-$1.360 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $1.150.
 The company issued revenue guidance of $745 million-$770 million, compared to the consensus revenue estimate of $709.65 million.

+Maravai LifeSciences (NASDAQ:MRVI) last posted its quarterly earnings results on Tuesday, August 10th.
+The company reported $0.44 EPS for the quarter, beating the Zacks’ consensus estimate of $0.32 by $0.12.
+The firm had revenue of $217.80 million for the quarter, compared to the consensus estimate of $195.49 million.
+The company’s quarterly revenue was up 364.4% on a year-over-year basis.
+On average, equities research analysts anticipate that Maravai LifeSciences will post 1.37 EPS for the current year.

 An institutional investor recently raised its position in Maravai LifeSciences stock.
-Morgan Stanley raised its holdings in shares of Maravai LifeSciences Holdings, Inc. (NASDAQ:MRVI) by 35.8% during the second quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
-The firm owned 1,911,878 shares of the company’s stock after acquiring an additional 504,083 shares during the quarter.
-Morgan Stanley owned approximately 0.74% of Maravai LifeSciences worth $79,783,000 as of its most recent SEC filing.
-44.13% of the stock is owned by hedge funds and other institutional investors.
+Morgan Stanley grew its position in shares of Maravai LifeSciences Holdings, Inc. (NASDAQ:MRVI) by 35.8% during the 2nd quarter, according to its most recent 13F filing with the Securities and Exchange Commission (SEC).
+The firm owned 1,911,878 shares of the company’s stock after buying an additional 504,083 shares during the quarter.
+Morgan Stanley owned 0.74% of Maravai LifeSciences worth $79,783,000 as of its most recent filing with the Securities and Exchange Commission (SEC).
+44.13% of the stock is currently owned by institutional investors.

 Maravai LifeSciences Holdings, Inc, a life sciences company, provides products to enable the development of drug therapies, diagnostics, novel vaccines, and support research on human diseases in the United States and internationally.
 The company's products address the key phases of biopharmaceutical development and include nucleic acids for diagnostic and therapeutic applications, antibody-based products to detect impurities during the production of biopharmaceutical products, and products to detect the expression of proteins in tissues of various species.